tritonhacks/thwebdev-24/source/Design/Design.md

 So, next time you use your favorite app or play a game, think about how it was made and whether everyone can enjoy it as much as you do.
 And remember, in a world where everyone feels included, everyone wins! 🏆🌍

-Adding emojis like this throughout your text can make the content more accessible and enjoyable for readers, helping to convey your message with a mix of seriousness and levity.

 ![DEI Image](source/assets/images/diversity-vs-equity-vs-inclusion.png)

 [Previous: What is Web Development?](What is Web Development){: .float-left .v-align-text-top}